 - Suspension of your Driver’s License

 - Ignition Interlock

-If the drunk driving arrest is a first dui offense, it could be a misdemeanor.
-If it is repeated offense or if someone gets hurt, it will more than likely be regarded as a felony with much harsher penalties.
+If the drunk driving arrest is a first DUI offense, it could be a misdemeanor.
+If it is a repeated offense or if someone gets hurt, it will more than likely be regarded as a felony with much harsher penalties.
 A drunk driving conviction is very serious and can impact your career, family, and personal life for a long time to come.

 What To Do if You Get Arrested For Drunk Driving